DephyInc/sw-coding-assignment/.github/pull_request_template.md

     peaks as I could narrow the precision and figure out where a spike or drop, that isnt intended would be.

 * Feel free to include screenshots and attach binaries.
-*   I have attached the files I generated when running the program using the provided walk_data_1 and walk_data_2 files.
+*   I have uploaded the files I generated when running the program using the provided walk_data_1 and walk_data_2 files, these can be found in the data/output folder.

 # Requirements
 1. [x] Written in C++